Coach’s son leads Houston to 24-17 win over UConn

-EAST HARTFORD, Conn.
-(AP) — Houston freshman Logan Holgorsen threw for 123 yards and a touchdown in his first start and the Cougars held off UConn 24-17 on Saturday.
+Stuard caught Mensah on Houston’s 4-yard line, leading to goal-line stand that preserved a 17-10 lead.
+Houston (3-4, 1-2 American) had just taken that lead on a 58-yard-touchdown pass from Holgorsen’s son Logan to Jeremy Singleton.

+“You’ve gotta make them snap it again,” said Stuard.
+“If it’s one yard, a half a yard, they’ve still got to get that yard.
+They’ve still got to get that touchdown.
+And our defense prides itself on playing every single play, regardless of the situation.”

-Holgorsen, the son of coach Dana Holgorsen, had just 37 yards passing before finding Jeremy Singleton wide open down the left sideline for 58-yards and a third-quarter touchdown that put the Cougars ahead for good.
+The younger Holgorsen threw for 123 yards and had just 37 yards passing before finding Singleton wide open down the left sideline.

+“I thought he did fine,” Dana Holgorsen said of his son, a walk-on freshman making his first start.
+“He’s not fazed on the sidelines.
+It’s not too big for him.
+He’s not wide eyed.
+He’s been there for 19 years now.
+He’s used to me yelling at him.”

-Houston (3-4, 1-2 American) stretched the lead with a late 13-play touchdown drive that ended with a 2-yard run from Bryson Smith.
+Houston (3-4, 1-2) stretched its lead with a late 13-play touchdown drive that ended with a 2-yard run from Bryson Smith.

 UConn freshman Jack Zergiotis, who threw for 270 yards, hit Art Tompkins for a 7-yard touchdown with 1:40 left, but the Huskies failed to recover the onside kick.

-Kevin Mensah rushed for 93 yards for UConn (1-6, 0-4), which suffered its sixth straight loss, 22nd straight to a Bowl Subdivision team and 15th straight in the American Athletic Conference.
+Mensah rushed for 93 yards for UConn (1-6, 0-4), which suffered its sixth straight loss, 22nd straight to a Bowl Subdivision team and 15th straight in the American Athletic Conference.

 The Huskies held the ball for 36 minutes and outgained Houston 438-284, but managed just one other touchdown.
 That came in the second quarter when Zergiotis hit Matt Drayton over the middle for a 17-yard score that put the Huskies up 7-3, giving them their first lead since September.

-The Huskies had a third-quarter drive stopped at the 2-yard line after a 58-yard run from Mensah.
+“The moral of the story is, when you get opportunities you’ve gotta take advantage of those opportunities and we just didn’t do that today,” said UConn coach Randy Edsall.

-The Cougars had a 10-7 lead at halftime after an interception by linebacker Donavan Mutin, set up a 12-yard run touchdown run from Kyle Porter.
+The Cougars had a 10-7 lead at halftime after an interception by linebacker Donavan Mutin, which set up a 12-yard touchdown run from Kyle Porter.
 Porter finished with 60 yards on 15 carries.

-Smith tossed a pass to Jeremey Singleton out of the wildcat formation that went for 45 yards and set up Houston’s first score, a 42-yard field goal.

-Holgorsen got the start over Clayton Tune, who suffered a hamstring injury in practice.
+Logan Holgorsen got the start over Clayton Tune, who suffered a hamstring injury that limited his practice during the week.
 D’Eriq King, who was touted as a Heisman candidate before the season, was asked to redshirt after a 1-3 start to the season.

 THE TAKEAWAY